nandan-pc/polardata-analysis-3/NER/README.md

 The NER output is present in ner_result for CoreNLP, OpenNLP and NLTK respectively.

+We have used D3 venn.js.
-To view the visualization we have used D3 venn.js which uses  lastfm.jsonp
+To view the visualization click on
 > /node_modules/venn.js/examples/intersection_tooltip.html

+Data used for this visualization
+> /node_modules/venn.js/examples/lastfm.jsonp